-1. This document provides general guidance as to the approach the Oil and Gas Authority ('OGA') will usually take in considering and, if appropriate, agreeing with a Licensee that a work programme is "of the same or a similar nature to the one set out in the licence" or is "such other work programme as enables the Central Obligation to be met", pursuant to Paragraphs 11 and 12 of the Maximising Economic Recovery Strategy for the UK ('the Strategy').
+1. This document provides general guidance as to the approach the Oil and Gas Authority ('OGA') will usually take in considering and, if appropriate, agreeing with a Licensee that a work programme is "of the same or a similar nature to the one set out in the licence" or is "such other work programme as enables the Central Obligation to be met", pursuant to Paragraphs 6 and 7 of the OGA Strategy ('the Strategy').
 This is not guidance on how the OGA will normally assess whether a satisfactory commercial return can be expected on an investment or activity.